CloudNativeSDWAN/cnwan-operator/docs/install.md

 While you can deploy the operator with plain kubectl commands, CN-WAN Operator comes with scripts that automate such commands for you.

+Before continuing, if you also have other files that you want to be deployed, you may want to follow the [Adding resources](#adding-resources) section.

 To deploy the operator with the provided script, you will have to execute `deploy.sh` as such:

 ```bash